Basic Plugin Generation and Publishing Process

 .

-to republish a release, and then click the Update
+and click the Update

-page to update the version.
+button to update the version.

 Add Commands to the Plugin